(Un)likelihood Training for Interpretable Embedding: Experiments

 As shown in Table~\ref{exp:comparison_concept_search}, ITV consistently outperforms other approaches.
 With UL, the performance of ITV generally benefits from a higher quality of embedding interpretation.
-The number of decoded concepts is 2.57 less than ITV without UL.
+The number of decoded concepts is 2.57 less than ITV without UL \cite{dual_task}.
 Fig.~\ref{fig:nonUL_VS_UL} shows two examples contrasting the performances.
 In query-524, the concepts {\em black} and {\em woman} are successfully removed by UL, resulting in a significant boost by downgrading the ranks of videos with persons wearing a robe not in white color.
-Nevertheless, in query-652, despite successfully excluding concepts like {\em large} and {\em girl}, the concept {\em laugh} which is critical in describing {\em boy smiling} is also erroneously removed.
+Nevertheless, in query-652, despite successfully excluding concepts like {\em large} and {\em girl}, the concept {\em laugh}, which is critical in describing {\em a boy smiling}, is also erroneously removed.
 Consequently, the search performance of ITV with UL is hurt for this query.
 It is worth noting that in these two examples, some coherent concepts are also added by likelihood loss as pull-push perturbations.
 Overall, ITV with UL shows better xinfAP in 81 out of 115 queries that involve exclusive concepts.

-Unlikelihood training also improves the interpretability of video embedding as the examples shown in Fig.~\ref{fig:visual_interpretation}.
-The first example shows a video clip with a long haired woman indoors.
-With UL, the probabilities of concepts such as \textit{short}, \textit{outdoor} and \textit{outside} become relatively lower.
+Unlikelihood training also improves the interpretability of query embedding and video embedding, as shown in Fig.~\ref{fig:query_interpretation_ULvsnonUL} and Fig.~\ref{fig:visual_interpretation}, respectively.
+As shown in Fig.~\ref{fig:query_interpretation_ULvsnonUL}, some novel terms are introduced by unlikelihood training, such as [\textit{costume, makeup, painted, scary, Halloween}] for the query finding a person with a painted face or mask, and [\textit{sand, water, sea}] for the query finding a group of people walking on the beach.
+These additional words supplement the original queries with contextually relevant information.
+Fig.~\ref{fig:visual_interpretation} compares the video embedding interpretations generated by ITV with and without unlikelihood loss.
+The first example shows a video clip with a long-haired woman indoors.
+With UL, the probabilities of concepts such as \textit{short}, \textit{outdoor}, and \textit{outside} become relatively lower.
 The second video clip shows a church from the inside.
 UL is able to decode the concepts \textit{church} and \textit{inside} with high probability while keeping the probabilities of \textit{outdoors} and \textit{outside} low.